-Aphrodite’s Café: A short story about a woman from Seattle who travels to a beach town, south of the border to forget a failed marriage.
+A short read about a woman from Seattle who travels to a beach town, south of the border, to forget a failed marriage.
 Serenity comes not from hanging on, but letting go.

 Aphrodite’s Café is not available on Apple, nor on Amazon.
-Those companies control the markets and could possibly make this more of a “success,” but they take too much and there’s not enough accountibility.
+Those companies control the markets and could possibly make this more of a “success,” but there’s not enough accountibility.
 This is between you an me.

 Push the “Buy Now” button anywhere on this page, and Paypal will let me know that you’ve paid.
 I will send you a .pdf copy of the story.
 It’s currently formatted like a paperback, which makes it ideal to read on a tablet.
 If you need it sized differently, let me know and we’ll figure it out.

 The taxi driver opened her door before she’d opened her bag.
-Scents poured like heavy syrup into the evening from baskets of bougainvillea and honeysuckle and jasmine that hung from adobe balconies surrounding the courtyard.
+Scents poured into the evening from baskets of bougainvillea and honeysuckle and jasmine that hung from adobe balconies surrounding the courtyard.

 She exited the tired Toyota minivan, stood on her toes and stretched, finding relief from 18 hours of dry stale air in airplanes and airports.

 “$50 U.S.,” the driver said.
 She’d have to get cash at the front desk, the woman replied.

 “No señora, no need, for you, tonight, $20,” the driver said, after seeing a $20 bill as she’d rummaged for cash in her purse.
 She pulled the $20 but held it and stood close to the van’s open door.
 She’d heard of cabs driving off with the fare and luggage still inside.

 A bellman in a burgundy blazer appeared after another moment and pulled her suitcase from the back of the van.